Refresh hydraulic actuator basics first

 Rod seals play the vital role of limiting the amount of contamination that enters the fluid.
 The scraper or wiper seal is designed to clean the rod as it retracts into the cylinder.
 There are one or possibly two main seals that prevent the fluid from leaving the cylinder.
 The first can be energised by the cylinder pressure although the second must be self-energised by a spring.
 Seals must always have some lubrication so two seals is the limit although issues can occur if the second seal is running too dry.
 Often guide rings are also used to prevent side loads on the cylinders creating metal to metal contact, which again would lead to contamination and reduced reliability of other components.

 Cylinders will be sized against the load they will see and safety factors added.
-The cylinder pressure required may dictate which type of cylinder is used although more likely is that the application dictate the type of cylinder and the pressure available set the minimum size.
+The cylinder pressure required may dictate which type of cylinder is used although more likely is that the application dictates the type of cylinder and the pressure available to set the minimum size.

 Check for pressure intensification on the annulus side and select your cylinder pressure rating on this higher figure, rather than the maximum pump supply pressure.